walks4softies home

 Map and Directions

 Ensure you have the walk directions and maps (including the printout of the multiMap link or Ordnance Survey map).
 To get the map for a walk follow the 'Map reference:' link on the area page(example).
-If you do happen to get lost a compass may be usefull.
+If you do happen to get lost a compass may be useful.

 The printing hints describe options for printing walk directions.
 Experiment with the options to find which you like best.